gegen07/havana/README.md

 ### Execution

-After generate the matrices, you need to run 'processing_data.ipynb' notebook in 'gowalla/processed/' folder to reduce the original dataset and favor tests execution.
-You will need also to comment line 12 and uncomment line 11 in 'main.py' file.

 To execute this project, first you need to create and activate your virtual environment.
 The step-by-step is:

 <span style="color: red;">**OBS: The follow step-by-step was created to use in Linux Operation System.**</span>